PhilipVinc/NeuralQuantum.jl/docs/src/index.md

 ## Installation

+Download [Julia 1.3](https://julialang.org) or a more recent version (we do not support older versions of Julia).
 To install `NeuralQuantum`, run in a Julia prompt the following command.
 ```
 ] add https://github.com/PhilipVinc/NeuralQuantum.jl
 ```